From Lust Till Dawn is a reader-supported site. Purchases made through links may earn a commission at no extra cost to you. Learn more.

 For Cleaning My Face

 I discovered oil cleansing in my trial and error phases, and it really does help keep my skin clearer by taking out oil before it becomes a problem.
-If you haven’t heard of oil cleansing, the scientific idea behind it is that ‘like attracts like’ so the oil cleanser should attract the oily substances in your skin.

 For Treating Pimples